reggi/is/README.md

 - Suggestions welcome!
 - Tests!
 - Ping me on [twitter](http://twitter.com/trevor_landau) if I take too long to respond!
 That probably means I missed the alert/email.

+## Tests

+To run tests, install devDeps and type `npm ts`

+## Building

+To build, type `npm run build`.

+This will create a UMDified version of is in the `dist` directory along with a minified version.